-At Westmead, the DPET is available full time, and is involved in providing educational opportunities, talking to you and acting on your feedback, facilitating support and encouragement, providing career advice and direction, working with RSU to look after your needs.
+At Westmead, the DPET is available full-time and is involved in providing educational opportunities, talking to you and acting on your feedback, facilitating support and encouragement, providing career advice and direction and working with RSU to look after your needs.

 The DPET will formally meet with every intern at least once during the year, is required to countersign your end of term assessments, and will provide advice to the Medical Board of Australia at the end of internship regarding progression to General Registration.

-My approach to being DPET is to be accessible as possible.
-You can drop in to my office on level 3 of the education block in the Sim Centre, or ring me on my mobile, 0419 281 024, or e-mail me on firstname.lastname@example.org
+My approach to being DPET is to be as accessible as possible.
+You can drop in to my office on Level 3 of the education block in the Sim Centre, ring me on my mobile, 0419 281 024, or e-mail me at firstname.lastname@example.org

 .
 My mobile is my preferred phone number and you should enter it into your contacts now.
 I already have yours!

-The two regular teaching sessions each week are the formal JMO teaching program between 1-2pm every Thursday in Level 2 in the Education Center and Wednesday afternoon teaching at 2:30 in the Sim lab on Level 3 for relievers on afternoon shifts.
+The two regular teaching sessions each week are the formal JMO teaching program between 1-2pm every Thursday in Level 2 in the Education Center and Wednesday afternoon teaching at 2:30pm in the Sim Lab on Level 3 for relievers on afternoon shifts.

-All ward based interns are expected to attend.
-Relievers or ED staff who are not rostered on duty are always welcome but obviously there is no compulsion.
+All ward-based interns are expected to attend.
+Relievers or ED staff who are not rostered on duty are always welcome, but obviously there is no compulsion.
 If you are not on duty during the Thursday education session, the slides and audio will always be posted on the JMO App so you can catch up whenever you feel like it.

-In addition, we run special events throughout the year, such as our ACTS half day simulation training or Breaking Bad News workshops etc.
+In addition, we run special events throughout the year, such as our ACTS half day simulation training or Breaking Bad News workshops.

-Plus which we have a fantastic library with immediate access to an almost limited supply of current clinical information.
+Plus which, we have a fantastic library with immediate access to an almost unlimited supply of current clinical information.

-And for those who want to try their hand at teaching, the Sydney Uni Western Clinical School is always happy to talk to you and find an opportunity.
+And for those who want to try their hand at teaching, the Sydney Uni Westmead Clinical School is always happy to talk to you and find an opportunity.

-As a long time medical administrator I have been involved in 1000s of medical interviews and have some insight into what the different training schemes are looking for, how you might need to prepare, and who you should talk to.
+As a long time medical administrator, I have been involved in thousands of medical interviews and have some insight into what the different training schemes are looking for, how you might need to prepare and who you should talk to.

-Worrying about your future career seem to be a popular intern pastime - so you are all encouraged to talk to me about your career plans and direction.
+Worrying about your future career seems to be a popular intern pastime, so you are all encouraged to talk to me about your career plans and direction.

 When you become an RMO, I will provide specific tutorials about CV preparation and job applications as well as mock interviews.

-You will find an excellent resource provided by NSW health called "Map My Health Career"
+You will find an excellent resources provided by NSW health called "Map My Health Career"

-- I can give you more detailed information about the Westmead environment - and Westemad is by far the the most likely place you will commence you specialty training
+- I can give you more detailed information about the Westmead environment and Westmead is by far the the most likely place you will commence you specialty training

 - I can keep you aware of developing trends - there's often a bit of a lag with the centralised websites